willyrgf/mfm/README.md

 - [ ] refactor of the config mods to be first class module (like asset)
 - [ ] refactor all the U256 calc to use numbigint in testable functions
 - [ ] refactor wallet and withdraw-wallet to be wallet with private and public address supporting encrypted files with the keys
+- [ ] doc new rebalancer diff parking
 - [x] add withdraw with wallets whilelist
 - [x] add harverst for yield farms
 - [x] implement rebalancer threshold